 When we think of bad habits, most people think of smoking, drinking, unhealthy eating or running late.
-A habit is defined as: an acquired behavior pattern regularly followed until it has become almost involuntary.
-While in the military, many of your behaviors, practices, routines formed habits that came from the training and experience you gained while you were performing your duties.
+A habit is defined as "an acquired behavior pattern regularly followed until it has become almost involuntary."

-- Cussing.
-Foul language is more common and accepted in military circles than it is in many civilian work places.
+Foul language is more common and accepted in military circles than it is in many civilian workplaces.
 Corporate cultures dictate a level of respect and professionalism that cussing can quickly undermine.
 Practice changing out swear words for less offensive or inappropriate choices before you transition, or save the trash talk for after hours.